Knyszyn: History

 In 1358 the territory became part of the Grand Duchy of Lithuania, soon afterwards in personal union with Poland.
 It was the property of Court Marshal of Lithuania Michael Glinski until confiscated and passed to the Grand Chancellor of Lithuania Mikołaj Radziwiłł in 1507.
-In 1569 it was re-incorporated into the Crown of the Polish Kingdom.
+In 1569 it was re-incorporated into the Kingdom of Poland.

 Royal residence of King Sigismund II Augustus

 In 1568 Polish King Sigismund II Augustus granted Knyszyn town rights, and subsequently a town hall, public baths and a weigh house were built.
 Knyszyn was the favorite residence of the King, and was the Polish court's main base for hunting expeditions into the nearby virgin forests.
 In the 1560s the king maintained a royal stud of over 3000 horses in Knyszyn, including large numbers of Arabian horses, among the first to be bred in northern Europe.
 Sigismund II died in the town in 1572, after which the royal property rapidly fell into neglect.
 Few signs of the former royal residence and extensive studs remain aside from foundations, which are poorly marked.

 According to a legend, the heart of King Sigismund II is buried in the underground crypts of the church of St. John, which was built in the years 1579-1601 by the Great Crown Hetman Jan Zamoyski, who became starost of Knyszyn in 1574.
 A monument of the king is located at the Market Square and the town's coat of arms contains the king's royal monogram.